 For using the Tandem t:slim X2, you’ll need to get its supplies along with the Dexcom G6 system.
 Just like most insulin pumps, this can be quite costly, even with insurance.

-The Dexcom G6 CGM uses 10-day sensors and 90-day transmitters.
-This brings the estimated annual cost of use to about $6,000 per year, or $500 a month.
+The Dexcom G6 CGM uses 10-day sensors and 90-day transmitters (the same as with the Omnipod 5).
+This brings the estimated annual cost of use to about $7,500 per year, or $625 a month (citing the same values as above – $500/mo to be conservative, plus the cartridge and injection site costs).

 The device comes with a 4-year warranty against defects in materials and workmanship under normal use.